Know about this? Rate It!

 The Old Mint is located in SOMA at the corner of Mission and 5th Streets, easy walking distance from Union Square.

 Favorite thing: I was impressed and intrigued by the range of architecture in San Francisco.
 This picture is from the Marina district, where art-deco style (I think) houses dominate.
 This is a quiet neighbourhood and seemingly off the beaten trail, so it's nice to stroll around and take photographs.

-Driving around the neighborhood west of Van Ness Avenue, you will find beautiful maintained Victorian style houses along Pacific Heights, Western Addition, Haight and Fillmore.
+Favorite thing: Driving around the neighborhood west of Van Ness Avenue, you will find beautiful maintained Victorian style houses along Pacific Heights, Western Addition, Haight and Fillmore.

 These are elegant homes that were safe from the fire that broke out after the 1906 Great Earthquake.

 There are six of Victorian houses in a row made famous and are called "Painted Ladies" of San Francisco.
 See if you can find them when you are there.